What Is Phishing?

 A phishing attack has multiple steps:

 - The threat actor identifies a target.
-That target is often an internal user at an organization.
+That target is often an internal user at an organisation.
 However, individual consumers can also be targeted by attacks.

 - The threat actor convinces the target to either give them access to secure systems, give them financial data (or other valuable data) or both.